 In an article published in 1920, British surgeon George Grey Turner, MBBS (1877-1951), described finding subcutaneous discoloration of the flanks in patients found to have severe pancreatitis.
-Referring to a patient with severe pancreatitis he wrote, “I now noticed two large discolored areas in the loins.
+Referring to a patient with severe pancreatitis, he wrote, “I now noticed two large discolored areas in the loins.
 They were about the size of the palm of the hand, slightly raised above the surface, and of a dirty greenish color.
 There was a little edema, with pitting on pressure, but there was no pain or tenderness.”
 Since that publication, the exam finding of ecchymosis of the flank in association with intra-abdominal bleeding has carried Dr. Turner’s name.
-However, descriptions of non-traumatic abdominal wall ecchymosis can be found as far back as Hippocrates, Galen, and Leonardo da Vinci.
+However, descriptions of non-traumatic abdominal wall ecchymosis exist as far back as Hippocrates, Galen, and Leonardo da Vinci.
 The association between the abdominal wall ecchymosis and intra-abdominal pathology distinguishes Grey Turner’s sign from non-specific abdominal wall ecchymosis of other causes not associated with intra-abdominal pathology such as direct trauma to the flank.

-A careful physical examination, including visualization of the abdominal wall itself in select patients, may show a Grey Turner’s sign suggesting potentially serious intra-abdominal pathology, in particular, intra-abdominal or retroperitoneal bleeding.
-This may be especially important in the setting of patients who cannot provide an otherwise adequate history or demonstrate abdominal tenderness on examination due to altered mental status or intubation with mechanical ventilation.
-Additionally, Grey Turner’s sign may guide a clinician to consider retroperitoneal hemorrhage in unstable patients.
-This is particularly important in an unstable patient with a bedside ultrasound that reveals no intra-abdominal bleeding, given that ultrasonography cannot reliably detect retroperitoneal bleeding.
+A careful physical examination, including visualization of the abdominal wall itself in select patients, may show a Grey Turner's sign suggesting potentially serious intra-abdominal pathology, in particular, intra-abdominal or retroperitoneal bleeding.
+This sign may be especially important in the setting of patients who cannot provide an otherwise adequate history or demonstrate abdominal tenderness on examination due to altered mental status or intubation with mechanical ventilation.
+Additionally, Grey Turner's sign may guide a clinician to consider retroperitoneal hemorrhage in unstable patients.
+This guidance is particularly important in an unstable patient with a bedside ultrasound that reveals no intra-abdominal bleeding, given that ultrasonography cannot reliably detect retroperitoneal bleeding.
 Thus, when clinicians are searching for the location of hemorrhage and a clear intra-abdominal source is not present on bedside ultrasonography, a retroperitoneal source may exist and occasionally may produce a Grey Turner's sign.
-Although historically associated with severe acute necrotizing pancreatitis Grey Turner’s sign is non-specific and may be present with almost any condition causing intra-abdominal or retroperitoneal bleeding including ruptured abdominal aortic aneurysm, ruptured ectopic pregnancy, splenic rupture, ruptured hepatocellular carcinoma, perforated duodenal ulcer, bleeding intra-abdominal metastases, perirenal hemorrhage, and hemorrhagic ascites among others.
+Although historically associated with severe acute necrotizing pancreatitis Grey Turner's sign is non-specific and may be present with almost any condition causing intra-abdominal or retroperitoneal bleeding, including ruptured abdominal aortic aneurysm, ruptured ectopic pregnancy, splenic rupture, ruptured hepatocellular carcinoma, perforated duodenal ulcer, bleeding intra-abdominal metastases, perirenal hemorrhage, and hemorrhagic ascites among others.

 In addition to the physical exam finding of flank ecchymosis, CT scanning may reveal a radiographic Grey Turner's sign.
 In a review of patients with severe acute pancreatitis who underwent CT imaging, researchers found that radiographic evidence of extension of retroperitoneal fluid collections laterally beyond the aponeurotic layer to the abdominal wall predicted organ failure and death with an overall mortality rate near 40%.

-Other commonly cited subcutaneous manifestations of intra-abdominal or retroperitoneal hemorrhage include Cullen's sign (periumbilical ecchymosis), Fox’s sign (ecchymosis of the upper thigh with a sharply defined superior border paralleling and inferior to the inguinal ligament) and Bryant’s sign (blue discoloration of the scrotum).
+Other commonly cited subcutaneous manifestations of intra-abdominal or retroperitoneal hemorrhage include Cullen's sign (periumbilical ecchymosis), Fox's sign (ecchymosis of the upper thigh with a sharply defined superior border paralleling and inferior to the inguinal ligament), and Bryant's sign (blue discoloration of the scrotum).

 |||Mookadam F,Cikes M, Images in clinical medicine.
 Cullen's and Turner's signs.
 The New England journal of medicine.
 2005 Sep 29 [PubMed PMID: 16192483]|